B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/IdentifyParalogousLociOutputExplanation.rst

             ...
                 All of the other translation files.

+    **paralogous_annotations.tsv**
+        TSV file with the clusters that should be joined as well as the annotations for each locus.
+        Only with the -ann option.

+    **paralogous_loci_final_recommendations.tsv**
+        TSV with the loci clusters (one locus per row) with the action to be taken (always 'Join').
+The clusters are separated by a row with a '#'.
+        The clusters here differ from the ones in paralogous_loci_report_cluster_by_id.tsv because it consists of only the loci that passed certain checks.

     **paralogous_loci_report.tsv**
         TSV file containing the report of the paralogous loci.
+Here we can see which loci pass the checks to be considered paralogs that can be joined.

     **paralogous_loci_report_cluster_by_id.tsv**
         TSV file containing the report of the paralogous loci clustered by ID.

-    **paralogous_loci_report_passed_all_checks.tsv**
-        TSV file containing the report of the paralogous loci clustered by ID that passed all checks.
+        Only with the --nocleanup option.